Virginia

 A. Ban-the-Box in public hiring

-In 2020, HB757 added §§ 2.2-2812.1 and 15.2-1505.3 to the Code to limit inquiries by state agencies and localities regarding criminal arrests, charges, or convictions on employment applications, unless the inquiry takes place during or after a staff interview of the prospective employee.
+In 2020, HB757 added §§ 2.2-2812.1 and 15.2-1505.3 to the Virginia Code to limit inquiries by agencies of state and local government regarding criminal arrests, charges, or convictions on employment applications, unless the inquiry takes place during or after a staff interview of the prospective employee.
 The prohibition does not apply to applications for law enforcement employment, or to state agencies that are expressly permitted to inquire into an individual’s criminal arrests or charges for employment purposes pursuant to any provision of federal or state law.
 For localities, the prohibition also does not apply to positions for employment by the local school board.

 See also the discussion in the preceding section of restrictions on background screening companies imposed by the 2021 law.